 If you don't think your previous career crosses over, that's fine too.
 If you've just discovered tech and want to dive into something new, Makers is the place to be.

 Do you have a love for tech?

 Tell us what interests you about the tech industry.
-Is there a specific sector of that interests you like Web3 or crypto?
+Is there a specific sector of that interests you like AI or tech for good?
 Showing that you've researched the industry demonstrates to our team that you full understand the commitment and you're ready for a career in tech.

 What drives your motivation for learning to code?

 Whatever motivates you is valid, whether it's long-term job security, the ambition of becoming a CTO or just that you love the process of problem solving.
 Be authentic, it will help our team support you and advice you during the application process.